 Process Steps:

-- Kneading: Developing the gluten structure for a firm texture.
+- Kneading: Working up the gluten for the formation of a firm texture.

-- Drying and Packaging: Drying the noodles to extend shelf life and packaging them to ensure freshness.
+- Drying and Packaging: Heating the noodles to get a longer shelf life and properly packing them to ensure that it was fresh.

 Equipment:

-- Kneading Equipment: Dough kneaders designed for enriched doughs.
+- Kneading Equipment: Two models of dough kneaders that can be used with enriched doughs.

-- Drying Equipment: Tunnel dryers or static dryers to ensure even drying.
+- Drying Equipment: Tunnel dryers or static and means of its uniformity.

 Instant Noodles Production